thedevsaddam/govalidator/doc/SIMPLE_STRUCT_VALIDATION.md

 {
     "validationError": {
         "age": [
-            "The age field must be numeric value between 18 and 56" ],
+            "The age field is required"
+        ],
+        "agree": [
+            "The agree field is required"
+        ],
         "email": [
+            "The email field is required",
             "The email field must be minimum 4 char", "The email field must be a valid email address" ],
         "username": [
+            "The username field is required",
-            "The username field must be between 3 and 5" ],
+            "The username field must be between 3 and 5" ]
-        "web": [
-            "The web field format is invalid"
-        ]
     }
 }
 ```

+#### Note: When using `required` rule with number or boolean data, use provided custom type like: Int, Int64, Float32, Float64 or Bool